bkirsh99/GNMINFRMTCS/A7/Assignment7.md

 #?# Type the commands you used below: - 3pt

 #ANSWER: First, we should inspect the file contents to find out what commands and flags to use.
-Using "head MiniCohort_PCA_QCed.prune.in," we uncover that it consists of a list of SNP IDs, so we can use Plink's "--extract" flag immediately followed by the files' names.
+Using "head MiniCohort_PCA_QCed.prune.in," we discover that it consists of a list of SNP IDs, so we can use Plink's "--extract" flag immediately followed by the files' names.

 plink --bfile MiniCohort_QCed --extract MiniCohort_PCA_QCed.prune.in --make-bed --out MiniCohort_PCA_QCed_pruned

 plink --bfile /usr/local/share/data/assignment_7/1KGP_reference --extract MiniCohort_PCA_QCed.prune.in --make-bed --out 1KGP_reference_pruned
 ```